-Prereq: SP 102 Lecture Min Grade: C Min Credits: 5.00 Or Instructor Permission from: Olivares-Escobedo, Lourdes Or Spanish Placement Spanish 32.0000
+Prerequisite: SP 102 Lecture Min Grade: C Min Credits: 5.00

 Intermediate Spanish II

 SP 202 Intermediate Spanish II, is the second semester of Intermediate Spanish course designed to expand upon what has been covered in SP102.
 Additionally students will continue with the study of proper verb tenses usage as well as the use registers in a variety of settings though readings, compositions, group collaboration and class discussions.
 This course will use readings from various genres to enhance student's cultural awareness and knowledge of Spanish speaking countries.
 Overall, SP 202 aims to weave together content language learning and interactive tasks in which information is exchanged to enhance your communicative proficiency.